telekomatrix/linepipe/README.md

 * `setup`: Optional setup that will be run at the beginning.
 * `data`: The input data.
-* `process`: As many of these as you want will conform the steps of your algorithm.
+* `step`: As many of these as you want will conform the steps of your algorithm.
 * `expect`: In development mode, each of these will be run against your final output data to ensure its conformity with your expectations.